Are you familiar with the lesser known but gorgeous Claude Monet Paintings of Venice?

 Monet Reluctantly Agrees to Leave His Water Lilies

-Monet Falls in Love with Venice
+Claude Monet Falls in Love with Venice

 “It is too beautiful to be painted!
 It is untranslatable!”

-Alice Monet writes to her daughter:
+Alice Monet wrote to her daughter:

 “The view out of our window is marvelous.
 You couldn’t dream of anything more beautiful and it is all for Monet”.

 After ten weeks in Venice, the Monets finally left and returned to their home in Giverny, Normandy.
-They vowed to return to this magical Italian city.
-But they never did as Alice died three years later.
+They vowed to return to this magical Italian city but they never did as Alice died three years later.

 A Gallery in Paris Exhibits Monet’s Venice Landscapes

-Only a few days after his return from Venice, Bernheim-Jeune bought twenty-eight of the thirty-seven Venice Landscapes.
+Only a few days after his return from Venice, Bernheim-Jeune bought twenty-eight of the thirty-seven Venice paintings.
 Monet held onto these incomplete paintings in his studio in Giverny.
 In 1912 and after his wife’s death, Monet finished these canvases.
 He gave them to Bernheim-Jeune and was ready to have them exhibited in Paris.

 The exhibition was a huge success!